aaadam3042/Halal-Food-Sydney-App/README.md

 ### Frontend:

 1. Ensure that npm is installed via this link: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+2. Ensure that react-native dependencies are installed as per documentation: https://reactnative.dev/docs/environment-setup
-2. Run `npm install` in terminal in the frontend directory
+3. Run `npm install` in terminal in the frontend directory
-3. Start contributing!
+4. Start contributing!
-4. To test: run the backend, and then run `npm start` in the frontend directory
+5. To test: run the backend, and then run `npm start` in the frontend directory

 ---